SHOPPINGCLAW

 Good fit for agent-to-agent discovery

-AutoGen builders often care about machine-to-machine comparison and routing more than human storefront editing.
+AutoGen builders often care about machine-to-machine comparison and routing more than manual public-profile maintenance.

 Common questions